-INTS 130 Introduction to Latin American Studies 3 units
+INTS 130 Introduction to Latin American Studies

 This is an exploration and celebration of Latin America, the richly diverse and fascinating area of the world that includes Mesoamerica, South America and the Caribbean.
 We will use multiple perspectives that focus on race, gender, and class to understand the experiences and processes that have shaped the region.
 Students will reflect on identity, revolutions, social movements, nation-state formation, and modernization based on analysis of primary sources within cinema, music, literature, and historical documents along with many rich secondary sources.
 This class is a gateway into the study of Latin America at SUA and fulfills an enrollment prerequisite for several other courses.
-It is also highly recommended for students interested in traveling to Latin America colonialism.
-Students will look closely at the nineteenth and twentieth centuries, when the US often pursued its interests at the expense of its southern neighbors.
-Case studies of overt and covert operations include Mexico (1848), Nicaragua (1856), Cuba (1898), Guatemala (1956), Chile (1973), and Panama (1989).
-Despite the fact that the United States has also supplied billions of dollars in humanitarian aid to the region and remains its largest trading partner and important ally, Latin Americans retain a highly ambivalent attitude toward its northern neighbor.
-Many are attracted to American popular culture and goods, but are deeply distrustful of American political intent and economic power.
-Students who have completed Introduction to International Relations are encouraged to enroll.
+It is also highly recommended for students interested in traveling to Latin America for study abroad.